dassencio/cracking-the-coding-interview/README.md

 ==================

 Each solution in this repository is self-contained.
-Each directory contains the solution to a given problem and (except for solutions which require user input) tests to check its correctness (most of the tests are randomized).
-To run the tests for a given problem on Linux, enter the associated directory for that solution and compile it first:
+Each directory contains the solution to a given problem and tests to check its correctness (most of the tests are randomized).
+To run the tests for a given problem, enter its associated directory and run:

-	make
+	make test

-The tests can then be executed by running:

-	./solve
+For the majority of the problems, this will simply generate and run an executable file called `solve` which tests the provided solution.

-The solutions to problems `13.01`, `19.08`, `20.10` and `20.13` require user
+Problems `13.01`, `19.08`, `20.10` and `20.13` require user input to be tested
-input to be tested.
-See the comment right on top of their associated `main()` functions for instructions on how to run them.
+and are therefore accompanied by Bash scripts called `run-tests` which generate the necessary input for testing them.
+See the comments on top of the associated `main()` functions for these problems for instructions on how to test their solutions manually.

 Contributors & contact information